guiduck/GuilhermeBaskHealth/README.md

 ## Usage

 Visit [http://localhost:3000](http://localhost:3000) to explore the application.
 Customize widgets, interact with the three-globe animation, and experience the real-time data updates.

+## Future improvements

+While developing the dashboard, I am primarly focused on enhancing user experience and functionality:

+**Streamlined Token Authorization:** add the authorization header through the middleware that checks for authentication instead of axios interceptor.

+**Enhanced World Map Performance:** Optimizing the interactive world map to reduce initial loading time.

+**Drag-and-Drop Widget Editing:** Introducing a user-friendly dashboard customization feature for intuitive widget arrangement.

+**Fixed Map Orientation with User Interaction:** Creating an engaging map experience, inspired by Vercel's site, where users can drag and rotate while the map only spins in a fixed axis.

 ## License